Common FAQs

 Simulation Step Function Pattern

-function in testbenches encapsulates a single simulation cycle:
+The step function in testbenches encapsulates a single simulation cycle:

 What it does: